 Seriously, whatever your education, you can always improve.
-And if you are lucky enough to have a few credentials under your belt, you’re already halfway there: you know how to make a thesis, you know how to organize small project assignments, and have been exposed to the criticisms of mentors and professors who basically make their living editors, researchers and writers in their own right.
+And if you are lucky enough to have a few credentials under your belt, you’re already halfway there: you know how to make a thesis, you know how to organize small project assignments, and have been exposed to the criticisms of mentors and professors who basically make their living as editors, researchers and writers in their own right.

 Wherever you’re at, it’s time to admit that you are a writer.
 Already.
 Right now.

-Better yet, there are clients out there who are willing to pay for your skill, if you’re at the entry level.
+Better yet, there are clients out there who are willing to pay for your skill, even if you’re at the entry level.
 So buck up, find some confidence, and dive right in to figuring out who you are and what type of freelancing writing or editing you want to pursue.

 - Figure Out Who You Are, and What You Like Doing